openshift/training/beta-4-setup.md

 proxies external requests for route names to the IPs of actual pods identified by the service associated with the route.

-AE's admin command set enables you to deploy router pods automatically.
+OpenShift's admin command set enables you to deploy router pods automatically.
 Let's try to create one:

     osadm router